mitche50/erc20tipbot/README.md

     - Edit the `settings.json` file's `discord` var to include:
         - `token` set to the bot user token.
 This is not the client user.
         - `user` set to the value gotten by right-clicking the bot on your server and clicking `Copy ID`.
 This requires `Developer Mode` to be enabled on your Discord client.
+        - `giveawayEmoji` set to the emoji you want to use for giveaways.
+This defaults to :tada:.
 - Set up pools.
 Either delete or modify the ones in settings.json.
     - `admins` control who can add/remove members.
     - `members` is anyone who can spend the money in the pool.